Efficient Exploration of Chemical Kinetics: Electronic structure calculations

 In computational terms, the primary entities in this domain are the \texttt{Atom}, the \texttt{ElectronState}, and the \texttt{Potential}. \begin{itemize} \item An \texttt{Atom} is the central entity, characterized by its nuclear charge (Z).
 It is composed of a set of \texttt{ElectronState} s. \item An \texttt{ElectronState} is defined by its quantum numbers (e.g., \(n\), \(l\), or \(\kappa\)) and is primarily described by a \texttt{WaveFunction} entity and its corresponding energy \texttt{Eigenvalue}. \item The \texttt{Potential} is an entity that governs the behavior of the \texttt{ElectronState} s. \end{itemize}

-Since the \gls{ks} framework of \gls{dft} maps the complex many-body problem onto a tractable set of single-particle equations, a cyclic depence arises, where the potential depends on the wave functions (via the electron density) and the wave functions depend on the potential.
-The \gls{ks} equations must be solved iteratively until self constency is achieved.
-The governing mathematical models for the \texttt{WaveFunction} entity are thus the radial Schrödinger and Dirac equations, solved within this self-consistent loop \footnote{In passing we note that larger molecules and complexes are treated often with non-relativistic methods since core electrons are represented with a pseudo-potential or projected augmented wave \cite{dohnGridBasedProjectorAugmented2017}}.
+Since the \gls{ks} framework of \gls{dft} maps the complex many-electron problem onto a tractable set of single-particle equations, a cyclic dependence arises: the potential depends on the wave functions (via the electron density) and the wave functions depend on the potential.
+We must solve the \gls{ks} equations iteratively to a self-consistent solution.
+The governing mathematical models for the \texttt{WaveFunction} entity thus become the radial Schrödinger and Dirac equations, solved within this self-consistent loop.
+The discussion thus far does not restrict the number of atoms, however, for the remainder of the chapter we consider single atom systems, though we consider all electrons without approximations typically applied to larger systems \footnote{often treated with non-relativistic methods since core electrons are represented with a pseudo-potential or projected augmented wave \cite{dohnGridBasedProjectorAugmented2017}}.